yehia67/documentation/node-software/0.1/goshimmer/how-to-guides/run-the-node.md

 ### Step 2.
 Run the node

-When you run the node, it joins the network by autopeering with the entry node that's run by us at the IOTA Foundation.
-To autopeer with this entry node, you must make sure that the autopeering and gossip ports are forwarded to your node.
-By default, these ports are 14666 and 14626.
-If you don't forward these ports, you can still send transaction to your node, but it won't be able to connect to any neighbors.
+When you run GoShimmer, your node joins the rest of the network by autopeering with the entry node, which is run by the IOTA Foundation.

 1. Change into the `goshimmer` directory